-Arrangements for dealing with peer on peer allegations (including child on child sexual violence and harassment)
+Arrangements for dealing with child-on-child allegations (including child-on-child sexual violence and harassment)

-Peer on peer abuse is abuse by one or more children against another child.
+Child-on-child abuse is abuse by one or more children against another child.
 It can be standalone or as part of wider abuse and can happen both inside and outside of School, and online.
-It can manifest itself in many ways and can include abuse within intimate partner relationships, bullying (including cyber bullying, prejudice-based and discriminatory bullying), abuse within intimate partner relationships between peers, physical abuse (such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm), initiation/hazing type violence and rituals, upskirting, sexting, consensual and non-consensual sharing of nudes and/or seminudes, sexual assault, gender-based issues, sexual behaviours including child on child sexual violence and sexual harassment, causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party.
+It can manifest itself in many ways and can include abuse within intimate partner relationships, bullying (including cyber bullying, prejudice-based and discriminatory bullying), abuse within intimate partner relationships between peers, physical abuse (such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm), initiation/hazing type violence and rituals, upskirting, sexting, consensual and non-consensual sharing of nudes and/or seminudes, sexual assault, gender-based issues, sexual behaviours including child-onchild sexual violence and sexual harassment, causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party.

-These arrangements apply to all reports and concerns of peer on peer abuse, whether they have happened in School or outside of it, and/or online.
+These arrangements apply to all reports and concerns of child-on-child abuse, whether they have happened in School or outside of it, and/or online.
 Abuse that occurs online or outside of School should not be downplayed and should be treated equally seriously.